NuhaRh03/new_heartguard1/docs/iot_device_code.md

 This file contains the C++ code for the ESP32 device responsible for collecting and transmitting sensor data.
 The device encrypts the data using AES-128-CBC and sends it to the Firebase Realtime Database.

-The web application listens for this encrypted data, decrypts it on the server, and then saves it to Firestore.
+A separate Python script (`scripts/rtdb_to_firestore_sync.py`) listens for this encrypted data, decrypts it, and then saves it to Firestore.

 ## Dependencies